Explore the Antebellum South with Kathy Didier7 days

 Charleston, South Carolina 3 nights Hotel info

-Day 1: Arrival in Charleston
+Day 1: Travel to Charleston

 Welcome to South Carolina!
 Arrive in Charleston and settle in to your hotel.
 The rest of the day is free for you to relax or explore the city.

-Day 2: Sightseeing tour of Charleston
+Day 2: Guided tour of Charleston

 Included meals: Breakfast, Dinner